1technophile/OpenMQTTGateway/docs/use/gateway.md

 ## Auto discovery
 You can deactivate the MQTT auto discovery function, this function enables to automatically create devices/entities with Home Assistant convention.
 ### Deactivate
-`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"discovery":false}'`
+`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"disc":false}'`

 ### Activate
-`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"discovery":true}'`
+`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"disc":true}'`

 If you want the settings to be kept upon gateway restart, you can save the state by adding `"save":true` (ESP32 only).
-`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"discovery":false, "save":true}'`
+`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"disc":false, "save":true}'`

 ::: tip
 Auto discovery is enable by default on release binaries, on platformio (except for UNO).
 With Arduino IDE please read the [advanced configuration section](../upload/advanced-configuration#auto-discovery) of the documentation.